-- "Arrive" to class on time - Use your computer and/or laptop if possible (as opposed to a cell phone or tablet). - Ensure that you are in a private location to protect privacy and confidentiality. - To minimize background noise, mute your microphone for the entire class until you are invited to speak, unless directed otherwise. - In order to give us optimum bandwidth and web quality, turn off your video camera for the entire class unless you are invited to speak. - Unless invited by your instructor, do not share your screen in the meeting. - If you wish to speak, use the "raise hand" function and wait for the instructor to acknowledge you before beginning your comment or question. - Please remember to unmute your microphone and turn on your video camera before speaking. - Self-identify when speaking. - Please remember to mute your mic and turn off your video camera after speaking (unless directed otherwise). - Keep in mind the different cultural and linguistic backgrounds of the students in the course. - Be courteous toward the instructor, your colleagues, and authors whose work you are discussing.
+- "Arrive" to class on time. - Use your computer and/or laptop if possible (as opposed to a cell phone or tablet). - Ensure that you are in a private location to protect privacy and confidentiality. - To minimize background noise, mute your microphone for the entire class until you are invited to speak, unless directed otherwise. - In order to give us optimum bandwidth and web quality, turn off your video camera for the entire class unless you are invited to speak. - Unless invited by your instructor, do not share your screen in the meeting. - If you wish to speak, use the "raise hand" function and wait for the instructor to acknowledge you before beginning your comment or question. - Please remember to unmute your microphone and turn on your video camera before speaking. - Self-identify when speaking. - Please remember to mute your mic and turn off your video camera after speaking. - Keep in mind the different cultural and linguistic backgrounds of other students. - Be courteous toward the instructor, your colleagues, and peers.